textpattern/textpattern.github.io/administration/sections-panel.md

 ## List of existing sections

 Beneath the 'Create section' button and search area there is the table, or list, of existing sections.
 Each row is one section.

-### Columns

-TODO
+If you select the header of a column, it will sort the list according to that column.
+Select again to reverse sort direction.

 ### Perform changes on selected links